sagar-chadha/Data-Science-Projects/ExploringtheOlympicsData.md

     5

 Aha! only 5!
-What countries are these?
-So maybe what I can do is, add a country code for each Team in the olympics dataset to help ease things.
+So maybe what I can do is, add a country code for each Team in the olympics dataset first and then merge using the Country Code.
+The data now has GDP data attached!

 ```python